Chirhi/Optimal-Landing-Zone/README.md

     ```bash
     pip install -r requirements.txt

-3. Prepare your dataset and adjust the paths and classes in main.py accordingly.
+3. Prepare your dataset locally and adjust the paths and classes in main.py accordingly.
+Datasets should contain img and mask folders without subfolders

 4. Train the model:
     ```bash